unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ####  Survivor

 At 18th level, you attain the pinnacle of resilience in battle.
-At the start of each of your turns, you regain hit points equal to 5 + your Constitution Modifier + Will modifier if you have no more than half of your hit points left.
+At the start of each of your turns, you regain hit points equal to 5 + your Constitution Modifier if you have no more than half of your hit points left.
 You don't gain this benefit if you have 0 hit points.

 ###  Assault Specialist